rarebreed/protean-service/retro/README.md

 CRPG's, retro is designed to be a library that you can use to define your character.
 It defines things like Attributes, personality traits, damage classes, equipment building, etc, that you can use to help speed up the build of your game.

-The primary goal of retro however, was as a CARPG.
+The primary mode of retro however, is as a CARPG.
 So what is a CARPG?
 A CARPG is sort of a hybrid between a CRPG and a PPRPG.
-You use a web browser as your "map and miniatures", and your character sheet and dice rolling can be done via the browser as well.
+You use a web browser or app as your "map and miniatures", and your character sheet and dice rolling can be done via the app as well.
 If you have used Roll 20, then it's very much in the same vein.
-The main difference is that you the user can design your own game rules, expansions, adventures etc.  It's all pluggable and module.
+The main difference is that you the user can design your own game rules, expansions, adventures etc.  It's all pluggable and modular.

 ## Design